EwenG/replique.el/README.md

 ## Process standard output

 All Clojure and Clojurescript REPL output is printed in the [comint](https://www.emacswiki.org/emacs/ComintMode) buffer associated with the REPL.
-Data printed on the standard output of the JVM process is displayed in the *\*Message\** emacs buffer.
+Data printed on the standard output of the JVM process is displayed in the emacs *\*Messages\** buffer.
 Data can be printed to the standard output of the JVM process by binding *\*out\** to `replique.interactive/process-out`.

 ## Default keymap